 b.
 University Hearing Board – The university hearing board (UHB) is responsible for hearing matters involving alleged violations of the prohibited conduct part of the “Student Code of Conduct” when an appropriate CSSR staff member has determined that disciplinary suspension or disciplinary expulsion may be appropriate sanctions if the respondent is found responsible for the charge(s).
 A hearing board is composed of two students and one faculty member or administrator.
 The UHB is advised by a CSSR staff member and does not directly impose sanctions under the “Student Code of Conduct”.
 In instances where the respondent is found in violation, the UHB will make a recommendation regarding sanctions to the dean of students or designee, who will then impose any sanctions.

-3. Community Standards Conference
+3. Community Standards Conference (CSC)

 Any student, student group, or student organization (hereinafter referred to as the respondent) who has been charged with an alleged violation of the prohibited conduct part of the “Student Code of Conduct” will first be scheduled for a community standards conference with the hearing authority assigned to review the allegation.
 The respondent will be notified in writing of the date, time, and location of the community standards conference.
 Written notification will include: